redis-developer/redis-arXiv-search/README.md

 2. Install packages (you may need to use `npm` to install `yarn`)
     ```bash
     $ cd frontend/
-    $ yarn install --no-optional
+    $ npm install
     ````
-4. Use `yarn` to serve the application from your machine
+4. Use `npm` to serve the application from your machine
     ```bash
-    $ yarn start
+    $ npm start
     ```
 5. Navigate to `http://localhost:3000` in a browser.